asterisk/documentation/docs/Configuration/Functions/Manipulating-Party-ID-Information.md

 ### Dial() and Queue() dialplan application 'I' option

 In the dialplan applications Dial() and Queue(), the 'I' option is a brute force option to block connected line and redirecting information updates while the application is running.
-Blocking the updates prevents the update from overwriting any CONNECTEDLINE or REDIRECTING values you may have setup before running the application.
+Blocking the updates prevents the update from overwriting any CONNECTEDLINE or REDIRECTING values you may have set up before running the application.

 The option blocks all redirecting updates since they should only happen before a call is answered.
 The option only blocks the connected line update from the initial answer.
 Connected line updates resulting from call transfers happen after the application has completed.
 Better control of connected line and redirecting information is obtained using the interception macros.